 September 20, 2011

 Visitors to the Wright Room on September 17th discovered something was very wrong.
 In honor of Constitution Day, Cowley College Media Club (CCMC) held a Free Food Festival, giving away fresh hot pizza slices to willing students.
-Sounds simple enough, but there was a catch: each student had to sign away First Amendment rights.
+Sounds simple enough, but there was a catch: each student had to sign away their First Amendment rights.
 As the crowd gathered to eat their delicious hot pizza, the 'goons' arrived to do their job: enforce the lack of rights of those who came to dine.

 For the visitors to the Socialist Independent Northern Nation of Education-less Rhetoric States, all First Amendment rights were suspended.
 No bowing a head to pray or chatting with a neighbor, as freedom of religion and speech were prohibited.
 Those who wished to sit with friends were firmly disbanded by the goon squad, as freedom of assembly was disallowed.
 Complaints of unfair treatment were politely ignored, laughed off or met with sarcasm as the black-t-shirted goons let it be known there was no right to petition for redress of grievances.
 A gesture as simple as a smile, a hat full of clever sayings on little buttons and or a less than appropriate hand gesture were grounds for removal from the nation.
 Freedom of expression, the lifeblood of a college campus, was expunged.